pagkly/Zed/Investopedia3/Loan Stock Definition.md

 Loan Stock Definition
 ## What Is Loan Stock?

-Loan stock refers to shares of common or [preferred stock](https://www.investopedia.com/terms/p/preferredstock.asp) that are used as collateral to secure a loan from another party.
+Loan stock refers to shares of common or [[preferred stock]](https://www.investopedia.com/terms/p/preferredstock.asp) that are used as collateral to secure a loan from another party.
 The loan earns a fixed interest rate, much like a standard loan, and can be secured or unsecured.
-A secured loan stock may also be called a convertible loan stock if the loan stock can be directly converted to common shares under specified conditions and with a predetermined [conversion rate](https://www.investopedia.com/terms/c/conversion-rate.asp), as with an irredeemable convertible [unsecured](https://www.investopedia.com/terms/u/unsecured.asp) loan stock (ICULS).
+A secured loan stock may also be called a convertible loan stock if the loan stock can be directly converted to common shares under specified conditions and with a predetermined [[conversion rate]](https://www.investopedia.com/terms/c/conversion-rate.asp), as with an irredeemable convertible [[unsecured]](https://www.investopedia.com/terms/u/unsecured.asp) loan stock (ICULS).

 ## Key Takeaways